 A committed philanthropist from the beginning, on his death in 1925 Lord Leverhulme left a share of his holdings in his company to provide for specific trades charities, and to offer ‘scholarships for… research and education’.
 The Leverhulme Trust was established to undertake these charitable aims.
 In 1930, Lever Brothers merged with Margarine Unie to form Unilever – one of the world’s major multinational companies – and the shares held by the Leverhulme Trust became shares in Unilever PLC.

-Unilever are funding independent research which will look at Lever’s later business operations in the Democratic Republic of Congo and Solomon Islands.
+Unilever are funding independent research which will look at Leverhulme’s later business operations in the Democratic Republic of Congo and Solomon Islands.
 Recognising our shared legacy, the Leverhulme Trust will be engaging fully with this research and findings will be widely accessible.